Skip to content

 Crypto0.01x - 0.5x

 We also implement a portfolio level leverage limit, which is the sum of all the leverages from each open position.
-This limit is set at 10x a “typical” position, where a typical position would be 1x leverage for forex/indices and 0.1x leverage for crypto.
-You can therefore open 10 forex positions at 1x leverage each, 5 forex positions at 2x leverage each, 5 forex positions at 1x and 5 crypto positions at 0.1x, etc.
+This limit is set at 10x a “typical” position, where a typical position would be 1x leverage for forex, 2x for equities, and 0.1x leverage for crypto.
+You can therefore open 10 forex positions at 1x leverage each, 5 equities positions at 2x leverage each, 5 forex positions at 2x leverage each, 5 forex positions at 1x and 5 crypto positions at 0.1x, etc.

 Incentive Distribution